NoemieUylenbroeck/npProject/README.md

 ## Graphical charter

 In progress.
-It will be something light.
+It will be something light with white, green and beige.
 The footer and the navbar will be recurring.

 ## Database
 | Collection Name | Field 1 | Field 2 | Field 3| Field 4 | Field 5|